jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 As a result, product design must adapt to the ever changing user requirements.
 A good design is always a work in progress.
 The moment you stop iterating is the moment your product starts dying.

-That doesn't mean that you should just mindlessly slap every new d*mn trend into your design as it comes along.
+That doesn't mean that you should just mindlessly slap every new d&ast;mn trend into your design as it comes along.
 This is where A/B testing proves to be useful.
 If something works, keep it.
 Otherwise revert to the old version and move on.

 The secret is to never be afraid to try something new.
 Don't be afraid to fail or alienate your users.
 There is always something that can be learned through failure.
 That alone is a good reason why there's no such thing.